smg6511/flexo-archives-widget/readme.txt

 == Upgrade Notice ==

 = 2.1.0 =
-Reimplemented as a class.
-Fixed issue where users of the standalone function couldn't enable post counts.
+Fixed an issue with the standalone function and added initial internationalization support.
+Users of the standalone function or wishing to localize the plugin should upgrade.
-Play nice with the getarchives_where and getarchives_join filters.
-Initial internationalization support.

 = 2.0.3 =
 Added a standalone function for users who can't use the widget.

-== 2.0.1 ==
+= 2.0.1 =
 Enhanced security.

 = 2.0.0 =